CTFEDs/Global-Accessibility-Awareness-Day-2017/activities.md

 - **MacOS:** VoiceOver (`Command-F5` or `System Preferences > Accessibility`) and Safari
     - [Using VoiceOver to Evaluate Web Accessibility](http://webaim.org/articles/voiceover/)

-See [Screen readers and web browsers – what’s the best pairing for testing?](http://hollier.info/browserpairing/) for more detail.
+This list is heavily based on [Screen readers and web browsers – what’s the best pairing for testing?](http://hollier.info/browserpairing/).

 ## Learn About And Use Other OS/Mobile Accessibility Features